danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   serious confusion about it's lifetime state - not just whether it's still alive or getting destroyed, but also who exactly owns it or whether it's maybe a resurrected zombie representing a different instance now.
-This encourages that the lock morphes from a "protects some specific data" to a "protects specific code from running" design, leading to all the code maintenance issues discussed in the [protect data, not code principle](/2022/07/locking-engineering.html#protect-data-not-code).
+This encourages that the lock morphs from a "protects some specific data" to a "protects specific code from running" design, leading to all the code maintenance issues discussed in the [protect data, not code principle](/2022/07/locking-engineering.html#protect-data-not-code).